-- 1. All Students MUST have their identification card in their possession at school and while attending school related activities. - 2.
-Students MUST have their ID card and a hall pass if out of class during assigned class time.
-Students being requested by the office will be sent an office call slip. - 3.
-Students are to exhibit acceptable standards of behavior at all times on campus and during school activities.
+1. All Students MUST have their identification card in their possession at school and while attending school related activities.

+2. Students MUST have their ID card and a hall pass if out of class during assigned class time.
+Students being requested by the office will be sent an office call slip.
+Hall passes will not be permitted the first 15 minutes or last 15 minutes of class.

-SCHOOL-WIDE RULES & REGULATIONS
+3. Students are to exhibit acceptable standards of behavior at all times on campus and during school activities.

-- 4. To ensure student safety, MCA /MOA are closed campuses.
+4. To ensure student safety, MMHS is a closed campus.
 Students are not permitted to leave campus at any time without prior authorization.
+This includes break and lunch.

+5. Student parking is permitted only in the student parking lots with a current parking permit.
+If parked in any other location, the offense will result in a citation.
+Reckless driving is not permitted.
+Any student driving recklessly on campus may be cited and/or have parking privileges revoked.
+No refunds will be made if student's parking privileges are revoked.
+Parking lots are out of bounds during class time, passing periods, break, and lunch.
+Loitering in the parking lot before, during or after school is not permitted.
+All vehicles parked on the Murrieta Mesa High School campus are subject to search by administration if there is reasonable suspicion that the vehicle may contain an item or items that are against our safe school policy.
+Students with parking permits who receive excessive tardiness/truancies in a semester will have their parking permit revoked with no refund.
+Driving to MMHS and parking is a privilege, not a right and will/can be revoked.

-This includes break and lunch. - 5.
-Food and drinks are not permitted in the classrooms or hallways at any time.
-At lunch, keep campus beautiful and throw away all trash. - 6.
-Skateboards, roller blades, scooters and bicycles are not to be ridden on campus at any time (day or night).
+6. Food and drinks are not permitted in the classrooms or hallways at any time.
+At lunch, keep MMHS beautiful and throw away all trash.

+7. Skateboards, roller blades, scooters and bicycles are not to be ridden on campus at any time (day or night).
 These items will be confiscated.
-These items may be locked in the bicycle rack during school hours. - 7.
-School and club related publications, posters and announcements may only be distributed with prior administrative approval and only in designated posting areas.
-(Outside publications or flyers must be MVUSD approved) - 8.
-No sharpie pens or any other type of permanent marker may be carried by students on campus at any time. - 9.
-Students caught jay walking may receive a citation for unsafe conduct in the parking lot.
+These items may be locked in the bicycle rack during school hours.

+8. MMHS related publications, posters and announcements may only be distributed with prior administrative approval and only in designated posting areas.
+(Outside publications or flyers must be MVUSD approved)

+9. No sharple pens or any other type of permanent marker may be carried by students on campus at any time.

+10. Students caught jay walking may receive a citation for unsafe conduct in the parking lot.